-disclaimer: I was provided the Dockatot Grand and Travel Bag in exchange for my review.
+disclaimer: I was provided the Dockatot Grand and Travel Bag in exchange for this post on tips for traveling with an infant.
 All opinions are my own.

 Many of our friends and coworkers couldn’t believe we weren’t going to curb our travel once we became parents, but it is truly a passion of ours and we never want to stop exploring or going on adventures together.
 We want to show Leo the world!